elkingarcia11/route-mapper/README.md

 # Route Mapper Web App

 This README.md provides information about the Route Mapper Web App, a web application built with React, Google Maps API, and LocalStorage for efficient route management.
-The application utilizes GitHub, Cloud Build, Artifact Registry, and Cloud Run to establish a seamless CI/CD pipeline.
+The application utilizes GitHub, Cloud Build, Build Triggers, Artifact Registry, and Cloud Run to establish a seamless CI/CD pipeline.

 ## Table of Contents